freddiehaddad/oxidized/design/phase-1.md

 ## 4. Event Additions

-Extend `Event` / `InputEvent` mapping indirectly via translation layer in `core-input` producing domain events (either keep `Event::Input` + interpret in loop, or introduce a `Motion`/`Edit` internal event).
-For simplicity in Phase 1, maintain current structure and interpret `InputEvent::Key` in main loop to derive actions.
+Extend `Event` / `InputEvent` mapping indirectly via a translation layer.
+Initially we interpreted `InputEvent::Key` directly inside the main loop; we will now (still within Phase 1) introduce an explicit `Action` abstraction and translation function to future‑proof undo coalescing, macro recording, and background producers.

 Add (logical) action set (not necessarily new enum variants yet, but documented for clarity):